psto/episteme/questions.md

 > “I would rather have questions that can't be answered than answers that can't be questioned.” ―Richard Feynman

 > "In all affairs it's a healthy thing now and then to hang a question mark on the things you have long taken for granted." ―Bertrand Russell

 > “To ask the 'right' question is far more important than to receive the answer.
-The solution of a problem lies in the understanding of the problem; the answer is not outside the problem, it is in the problem.” ― Jiddu Krishnamurti,
+The solution of a problem lies in the understanding of the problem; the answer is not outside the problem, it is in the problem.” ―Jiddu Krishnamurti

 ### Useful questions:
 * When facing a tough situation \(or dealing with [sunk cost](https://en.wikipedia.org/wiki/Sunk_costs)\) use the **wise outsider** question: